ritikkr70/ritikkr70/README.md

 ## 🙋‍♂️ About Me

-🚀 **Full Stack Engineer** | Building scalable systems & smart AI agents
+🚀 Full Stack Engineer | Building scalable systems & smart AI agents
-💡 &nbsp;Passionate about clean code, fast shipping, and solving real-world problems 📈 Turning ideas into impact, one commit at a time
+💡&nbsp; Passionate about clean code, fast shipping, and solving real-world problems
+📈 Turning ideas into impact, one commit at a time

 ---